canonical/jimm/local/README.md

 3. Run `make pull/candid` to get a local image of candid (this is subject to change!)
 4. Run `cd local/traefik/certs; ./certs.sh; cd -`, this will setup some self signed certs and add them to your cert pool.
 5. Run `touch ./local/vault/approle.json && touch ./local/vault/roleid.txt`
-6. Run `make version/commit.txt` to populate the repo with the git commit info.
+6. Run `make version/commit.txt && make version/version.txt` to populate the repo with the git commit and version info.
-7. Run `make version/version.txt` to populate the repo with the git version info.
+7. Run `go mod vendor` to vendor JIMM's dependencies and reduce repeated setup time.
 8. `docker compose --profile dev up` if you encounter an error like "Error response from daemon: network ... not found" then the command `docker compose --profile dev up --force-recreate` should help.

 After this initial setup, subsequent use of the compose can be done with `docker compose --profile dev up --force-recreate`